Antonio Mateu Lahoz: Spain

 Mateu Lahoz then refereed a Copa del Rey match between Sevilla and Linares Deportivo on 5 January 2023, showing a red card to Sevilla's manager after 17 minutes, the only card shown in this match.
 The RFEF did not assign him to another match in any capacity for two weeks, with the arbitration committee saying his absence was not a punishment.
-Goal reported that Mateu Lahoz may retire at the end of the season, before he was given a refereeing appointment on 19 January; CCMA suggested that he was brought back into refereeing as two other officials, who had made a particularly notable error, were sat out.
+It was during this break that he made plans to retire at the end of the season.
+He was given his next refereeing appointment on 19 January, though CCMA suggested that he was brought back in because two other officials, who had made a particularly notable error, were being sat out.

+He retired from La Liga on 4 June 2023 after 288 matches, being received with a guard of honour and standing ovation at his last match.